moisbo/ocfl-js/README.md

 await object.load();
 ```

-3. Do what you need with the object At this point the internal state is set to the object in the deposit path so after loading you can get versions and perform a diff on versions.
+3. Do what you need with the object.
+At this point the internal state is set to the object in the deposit path so after loading you can get versions and perform a diff on versions.
 This is the object just before it would be commit back to the repo.

 ```
 versions = await object.getVersions();